maddevsio/comedian/README.md

 2. What I'm going to do today
 3. What problems I've faced.

-This messages should be written with @botusername mention.
 The comedian will store it for you and give a convinient reports for you about stand ups.

 ## Getting started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ```
 mkdir -p $GOPATH/src/github.com/maddevsio/
 cd $GOPATH/src/github.com/maddevsio/